judeleonard/Hamoye_Project/README.md

      1. Which year recorded the highest energy generated ?

-     2. Which fuel unit has the highest burning fuel cost?
+     2. Which fuel unit has the highest burning cost?

      3. What fuel type was used the most.
 And why?

-     4. Which year has the highest fuel cost delivered.
-Why?
+     4. Which year has the highest fuel cost delivered.And Why?

-     5. Which fuel type was the highest cost of fuel burned.
+     5. Which fuel type has the highest cost of fuel burned.
 And why?